LLNL/mpibind/tutorials/eurosys25/module1.md

 <img src="../figures/computing-architecture.png" width="600"/>

-At the bottom of the tree shown above, we see "Processing Units" denoted as "PU"s.
+At the bottom of the tree shown above, we see *Processing Units* denoted as *PUs*.
 A **PU** is the smallest processing unit that can handle a logical thread of execution, i.e. execute its own set of instructions.
-Multiple PUs are sometimes packaged together into a **core**.
+Multiple PUs are sometimes packaged together into a **Core**.
 PUs have both dedicated and shared hardware resources on a core; for example, floating point units are shared by multiple PUs.

-In our tree, we see **GPU**s, Graphical Processing Units, shown at the same level as cores.
+In our tree, we see **GPUs**, Graphical Processing Units, shown at the same level as cores.
 In contrast to cores and their PUs, GPUs allow for greater data parallelization by working on vectors of data at once.

-Multiple cores and possibly one or more GPUs are included on a single processor.
+Multiple cores are included on a single processor.
 Each of these processors is a set of compute resources written onto a single piece of Silicon (a die).
+One or more GPUs can be attached to a processor.

 Finally, at the top of our tree is a node, which you can think of as a stand-alone computer.
 Modern nodes are often built from multiple processors, and the example architectures we'll consider each have two processors.